HMAS Supply (A195)

 HMAS Supply (A195), named after the Royal Navy ship HMS Supply, is the lead ship of the Supply-class replenishment oilers built for the Royal Australian Navy by Navantia at their yard in Ferrol, Spain.
 The Australian Supply-class ships are based on the Spanish Navy's replenishment oiler Cantabria.
 The vessel was launched on 18 November 2017 and commissioned on 10 April 2021.
+It was confirmed in Senate estimates on 6 June 2024 that Supply was under repair in Western Australia, however the ship is currently based in NSW, as of November 2024.

 Design and construction

 The Supply-class ships are intended to carry fuel, dry cargo, water, food, ammunition, equipment and spare parts to provide operational support for deployed Australian naval or combat forces operating away from the nation for long periods.
 In addition to replenishment, the vessels can be used to combat against environmental pollution at sea, provide logistics support for the armed forces, and to support humanitarian and disaster relief (HADR) operations following a natural disaster.
 The contract to build the two auxiliary oiler replenishment ships was awarded to Navantia in 2016.

 Supply was laid down on 18 November 2017 and launched at the Navantia Shipyards in Ferrol, Spain on 24 November 2018.
 Supply is the second Royal Australian Navy (RAN) ship to bear the name after HMAS Supply (AO 195).
 On 2 October 2020, Supply arrived at Fleet Base West, Western Australia for final fit out and testing activities.
 Ship acceptance by the Department of Defence occurred on 8 January 2021.